-Dialog Semiconductor offers the DA14581, an LE-only SoC that can be programmed with an HCI firmware.
+They offers the DA145xx and DA1469xx series of LE-only SoCs that can be programmed with an HCI firmware.
 The HCI firmware can be uploaded on boot into SRAM or stored in the OTP (One-time programmable) memory, or in an external SPI.

-It does not implement the Data Length Extension or supports multiple concurrent roles, while later versions support it.
+The 581 does not implement the Data Length Extension or supports multiple concurrent roles, while later versions support it.

 BD Addr fixed to 80:EA:CA:00:00:01.
 No command in HCI firmware to set it differently.
 Random addresses could be used instead.

 Baud rate: The baud rate is fixed at 115200 with the provided firmware.
 A higher baud rate could be achieved by re-compiling the HCI firmware.

-BTstack integration: btstack_chipset_da14581.c contains the code to download the provided HCI firmware into the SRAM of the DA1458x.
+BTstack integration: btstack_chipset_da145xx.c contains the code to download the provided HCI firmware into the SRAM of the DA145xx.
 After that, it can be used as any other HCI chipset.
 No special support needed for DA1469x after compiling and flashing the HCI firmware.

 The ESP32 is a SoC with a built-in Dual mode Bluetooth and Wifi radio.
 The HCI Controller is implemented in software and accessed via a so called Virtual HCI (VHCI) interface.
 It supports both LE Data Length Extensions (DLE) as well as multiple LE roles.
-SCO isn't supported currently, but Espressif is working on it.
+Since ESP-IDF v4.3, SCO-over-HCI is usable for HSP/HFP.

 EM Microelectronic Marin